 Art in the Prague Congress Centre

 Are you interested in what's hidden behind the walls of a giant glass and aluminum building?
 The Prague Congress Centre hides not only premises for exhibitions, congresses and conferences, but also treasures in the form of art by prominent artists.
-The works of textile and glass are richly represented as well as metalwork and free painting and sculpture.
+From 200 works of textile and glass are richly represented as well as metalwork and free painting and sculpture.
 Great emphasis has also been put on the design and execution of craft and utility elements.
 Come and enjoy the most exciting ones.

 Among contemporary glass artists Vladimír Procházka is the most original.
 Vladimír Procházka formed glass ceilings from the mid 70´s to the end of the 80´s, which can be seen, for example, in the building of the Parliament of the Czech Republic.

 Artwork made from glass and metal by Vladimír Procházka in cooperation with Petr and Pavel Pataki.
 It consists of a semi-circular lightning element on the ceiling at the third floor, and a spherical sculpture at ground level.